nus-cs2103-AY2021S1/ip/docs/README.md

 ### `event <description> /at <date in YYYY-MM-dd format>` - Add a new Event item

-Adds a new event item to the list of tasks.
+Add a new event item to the list of tasks.

 Example of usage: